BOOstudent/Boo/README.md

 This project is part of my bachelor end project at Leiden university, at the computational drug discovery group at the LACDR.

 ### File structure
-[data inladen + filter.ipynb](data inladen + filter.ipynb) is used to select a subset of data from the Papyrus database.
+[data_filter.ipynb](data_filter.ipynb) is used to select a subset of data from the Papyrus database.
 [calculating_descriptors.ipynb](calculating_descriptors.ipynb) is used to calculate 2D descriptors, morgan fingerprints and pharmacophore fingerprints of the data.

 [PCA.ipynb](PCA.ipynb) cantains the code for the principal component analysis on the data.